 Just think how exciting it will be when your normally word-phobic child starts producing such descriptive words!
 You’ll begin to realize that each of the collected adjectives is a familiar word to her but has been stuck in some distant mental file.
 And your joy will be complete as you see some of these words start to spill over into her writing.

 Want To Do More?

 - Repeat the activity, choosing a new object to pass around.
 Start a new page in the spiral notebook.

 - If someone gets stuck, let him use a thesaurus for help.

-- For a more hands-on activity, students can illustrate their new sentences and read them aloud.
+- For a more hands-on activity, younger children may enjoy illustrating their new sentences and reading them aloud.
 You can keep these together with the notebook as examples.